Last Updated: 18.10.2023

 Of course, if you’re looking for the ultimate Instagram shot, hike up to the giant statue of Jesus that stands watch over San Juan and its bay.
 Named the Mirador del Cristo de la Misericordia (The Christ of the Mercy), this vantage point offers sweeping views of the immediate area and the countryside beyond the town’s limits.

-We also have a highly-popular glamping tent for rent when you’re looking to stay somewhere truly special.
+One of the attractions at the camp is the highly-popular glamping tent for rent when you’re looking to stay somewhere truly special.
 Complete with spacious layout, king size bed, private bathroom with a hot shower and a private deck that looks out over the jungle.

-Our dorms won’t let you down if a private space isn’t a priority but you still want to stay in a comfortable room.
+The dorms won’t let you down if a private space isn’t a priority but you still want to stay in a comfortable room.
 Available as either an 8 person or a luxury 4 person configuration, these dorms are rustic with a bathroom/toilet and a natural shower.

-In addition to being only 15-minutes by foot from the waves, the other main drawcard is our incredibly photogenic infinity pool.
+In addition to being only 15-minutes by foot from the waves, the other main drawcard is the incredibly photogenic infinity pool.
 A freshwater sanctuary that serves as the ultimate place from which to watch the sunset.
 Jump in after a long day in the ocean and cool down with a drink in hand.
 Then simply kick back and be wowed by the marvel that is Mother Nature.

 Book our surf camp and surf lessons in Nicaragua and enjoy watching surf movies on our projector, reading a book in the sheltered common area and having breakfast and dinner served daily from Sunday till Thursday.
 Did we mention we also put on a hand-tossed pizza night on Friday and an all you can eat BBQ on Saturday?